stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 13 (P4L2) - Black-box Testing.md

 ## Black-box Testing Overview

 **Black-box testing** has to do with testing a system without knowing its internal details.

-Advantages:
+Some advantages of this method of testing include:

 - Focuses on the domain
 - No need for the code -> early test design